Web security in 2004 was typical given the various vulnerabilities and exploits that attempted to undermine the

 When first launched, these illicit come-ons were obvious forgeries and fooled only the most naÏve of surfers.
 The broken English and misused idioms that peppered their urgent exhortations betrayed their Eastern European origins.
 However, today's slick phishing expeditions use graphics to mirror the design of legitimate sites, such as eBay, Citibank and SunTrust, right down to the small-print copyright notices and legal disclaimer page footers.

 Expect these attacks to grow in sophistication next year.
 Phishers will become more proficient at duplicating legitimate communications and will likely use elements directly taken from a company's site.
-These attacks will increasingly pose a risk to Web security as they degrade the level of confidence that corporations have in the non-repudiation of Web-based transactions -- companies can't be sure that the
+These attacks will increasingly pose a risk to Web security as they degrade the level of confidence that corporations have in the non-repudiation of Web-based transactions -- companies can't be sure that the transactions entered by users really were entered by those users.
+An attacker who steals a username/password pair using a phishing attack could easily impersonate the legitimate user.
+And, it also undermines the consumer's confidence in legitimate Web-based transactions.

 The solution?
 Education.
 If you communicate with your customers via the Internet, be sure that they know that you don't solicit personal information via e-mail.
 It's best to notify them of this policy several times throughout the customer relationship, such as when they open their accounts, through periodic reminders, via face-to-face (if consumers open accounts in person, such as a banking relationship), via e-mail and also through notices published in your customer newsletters.
 Specify that they should always visit your Web site by typing the URL into their browser or using a bookmark, rather than clicking suspicious links.
 If you're dealing with a small segment of very high-value customers, you may wish to consider the cost/benefit ratio of multifactor authentication using a device such as a smart card.